UjjwalSaini07/VedicSadhana/README.md

 - Fork the repository.
 - Create a new branch:
-- Make your changes and commit them
+- Make your changes and commit on the pull request.
 - Push to the branch
 ```bash
   git push origin feature/YourFeatureName